 The full Council Tax bill assumes that there are two adults living in a dwelling.
 There is a 25% Council Tax reduction for only one adult living in a dwelling as their main home.

-Council Tax discount changes for second homes and vacant dwellings
+Council Tax discount for care leavers

 Council Tax discount for certain occupants

-Certain people do not count they are, in effect, invisible when looking at the number of adult residents in a dwelling if they meet certain conditions:
+Certain people do not count.
+They are, in effect, invisible when looking at the number of adult residents in a dwelling if they meet certain conditions:

 - patients resident in hospital;

 - people who are being looked after in care homes;

 - people who have severe mental health impairment;